 To be eligible for entry into this course, applicants must hold:

-- A completed Advanced Diploma from the Public Safety, Health, or Police Training Package; or
+- A completed Advanced Diploma from the Public Safety, Health, and Police Training Package; or

-- A completed AQF equivalent Bachelor degree, or higher equivalent qualification; or
+- A completed Australian Qualifications Framework (AQF) equivalent Bachelor degree, in any discipline, or higher equivalent qualification.

 English Language Proficiency Requirements

 If you were not born in Australia, Canada, New Zealand, United Kingdom, Ireland, South Africa or United States of America, you are required to meet the English Language Proficiency requirements set by the University.
 Applicants are required to provide evidence of completion of:

 - A secondary qualification (Year 11 and 12, or equivalent), or